AlexaVoiceService/UX/_posts/2012-12-15-13-Add-Visual-Metadata.md

 ---
-title: 'Add Visual Meta-data using Display Cards'
+title: 'Add Visual Data to your Device'

 layout: nil